The Ultimate Guide to a 30-Gram Protein Breakfast

 6. Supports a Healthy Lifestyle

 Making a habit of eating a 30-gram protein breakfast can set the tone for healthier choices throughout the day.
-It reduces the likelihood of reaching for high-calorie snacks, helps you stay energized, and contributes to meeting your daily nutritional goals.
+Moreover, it reduces the likelihood of reaching for high-calorie snacks, helps you stay energized, and contributes to meeting your daily nutritional goals.

 Practical Example: Comparison of Breakfast Choices